DigitalState/Authentication/documentation/login.md

 # Login

-Then Authentication microservice allows users to authenticate themselves using their designated credentials, if they are are already registered users.
+Then Authentication microservice allows registered users to authenticate themselves using their designated credentials.

 For documentation on how to register, consult the [registration](registration.md) page.

 ## Table of Contents